-Table 2-2 Parameters: pack Command
+Table 2-2 Parameters of the Pack Command

-Parameter Required or Optional?
-Description -domain=domain Required The full or relative path for the domain from which the template is to be created. -template=template Required The full or relative path and filename of the template to be created.
-The template filename must include the . jar extension. -template_name="template_name" Required Descriptive name for the template.
-Quotes are required only if the value contains spaces. -template_author="author" Optional The name of the author of the template.
-Quotes are required only if the value contains spaces. -template_desc="description" Optional Description of the template.
-Quotes are required only if the value contains spaces. -managed={true false} Optional Specifies whether the template is to be used to create managed servers on remote machines.
+Parameter Required or Optional Description -template author="author" Optional The name of the author of the template.
+Quotes are required only if the value contains spaces. -template desc="description" Optional Description of the template.
+Quotes are required only if the value contains spaces. -managed=true false Optional Specifies whether the template is to be used to create managed servers on remote machines.
 The default is false.
 When this parameter is set to true, a managed server template is created that contains a minimal set of files, including SerializedSystemIni.dat, config.xml, and nm_password.properties.
 It also includes a domain.properties file that is unique to the managed server template.
 Applications and certain application initialization files are not included.
-The resulting template can be used to create managed servers on remote machines.
+The resulting template can be used to create managed servers on remote machines. -log=log_file Optional Name of the log file. -log_priority=log priority Optional The priority setting for the log file.
+Use a log4j priority string.
+Valid log4j priority strings are debug, info, warn, error, and fatal.
+The priority string values correspond to the levels defined in the Level class.
+For more information, see http://logging.apache.org/log4j/docs/ api/org/apache/log4j/Level.html.

-Table 2-2 Parameters: pack Command (Continued)
+Table 2-2 (Cont.)
+Parameters of the Pack Command